kaimallea/input-validator/README.md

 Simply include the JS file in your document's `<head>` or at the bottom of your document's `<body>`.

+Then enable validation on any input field, for example -- e-mail -- by calling `IV.email(input1)`, where `input1` is an input element.
+See below for n example.

 ### Example

     <!DOCTYPE html>